18 Publishing and Export

 - If you create a graph and modify page size, then choose File: New: Master Page and load a Master Template into the workspace, the Master Template will be loaded with the page dimensions of your modified graph page.

 - The Rotate button swaps the Master Template page dimensions (toggles orientation between landscape and portrait).

 - When you click Apply Dimension to All Graphs you are prompted to apply dimensions only to graphs of the same aspect ratio, or to all graphs of the same orientation (portrait or landscape).

 - Master Page items on a graph with portrait orientation will not show on a graph with landscape orientation and vice versa.

-- Send Graphs to PowerPoint does not support Insert Graphs as Embedded Object if the graph contains Master Items (see previous bullet).
-Insert Graphs as Picture does support Master Items.
+- If a graph uses Master Items, Send Graphs to PowerPoint does not support Insert Graphs as Embedded Object.
+Instead, use Insert Graphs as Picture which does support Master Items.

 - There is a mechanism for selectively excluding Master Items in your exported or printed page.
 Any object that you do not want to appear in the exported or printed page should begin with "NoExport" (e.g. open an arrow object's Properties dialog and on the Programming tab, rename "Arrow" to "NoExport_Arrow").

 - When you customize and save your Master Page to the User Files Folder, the next time you choose File: New: Master Page, you load your customized template.